pfsense/docs/source/captiveportal/captive-portal-configuration.rst

-When using a RADIUS server for authentication, it is possible for pfSense to send RADIUS accounting messages containing various informations about each users such as their IP addres, MAC address, login time and amount of uploaded/downloaded data.
+When using a RADIUS server for authentication, it is possible for pfSense to send RADIUS accounting messages containing various informations about each users such as their IP address, MAC address, login time and amount of uploaded/downloaded data.

 pfSense can send 3 type of accounting messages :

-:acct-status-type\: start: These messages will report when an user get connected.
+:Accounting Start messages: If accounting is enabled, RADIUS messages with attribute ``Acct-Status-Type: Start`` will be sent when an user get connected.
+ The username, IP address, MAC address, and login time of this user will also be provided.
-:acct-status-type\: stop: These messages will report when an user get disconnected.
+:Accounting Stop messages: If accounting is enabled, RADIUS messages with attribute ``Acct-Status-Type: Stop`` will be sent when an user get disconnected.
+ The disconnection time and the amount of transfered data will be provided, as well as username, IP address, MAC address, and login time.
-:acct-status-type\: interim-update: If enabled, these messages will be sent every minute, updating data on the RADIUS server.
+:Accounting Updates messages: If accounting updates is enabled, RADIUS messages with attribute ``Acct-Status-Type: Interim-Update`` will be sent every minute for each connected users.
+ These messages will contain the update time and the amount of transfered data, as well as username, IP address, MAC address, and login time.
+ The purpose of this feature is to regularly update the amount of data consumed by each user on the RADIUS server.

- It is recommended to use **interim** accounting update method. others methods (**stop/start** and **stop/start FreeRADIUS**) are deprecated and should not be used.
+ It is recommended to use **Interim** accounting update method. others methods (**Stop/Start** and **Stop/Start FreeRADIUS**) are deprecated and should not be used.

 General note when using captive portal with FreeRADIUS